Veg Christmas Dinner & Wine Ideas

 A possible vegan Christmas dinner starter

 One of the most gloriously decadent and delicious soups that I’ve ever made is the Ottolenghi Pistachio Soup.
 It’s a winner with everyone who walks through the door – vegan or otherwise!
-You can find the recipe in the book, Jerusalem
+You can find the recipe in the book, Jerusalem.

 Pistachio Soup